• Home

 • Recheck every tyre — one below spec keeps the warning on and blocks the reset.

-• Hold the reset button until the light flashes — releasing early cancels it.
+• Hold the reset button until the light flashes — releasing early cancels it and nothing is stored.

 • Still showing with correct pressures?
 A sensor fault may be involved — look up the code on autodtcs.com.